finos/htc-grid/docs/project/api/client/python/reference.md

   * `grid_storage_service` - Determines which storage will be used for Data Plane 'REDIS'|'S3'
   * `s3_bucket` - The name of the S3 bucket that is used as a back-end for Data Plane
   * `redis_url` - The URL of the Redis deployment that is used as a back-end for the Data Plane
+  * `redis_password` - The AUTH password of the Redis deployment that is used as a back-end for the Data Plane
   * `public_api_gateway_url` -
   * `private_api_gateway_url` -
   * `api_gateway_key` -